Associate of Arts

 60 credits, 20 months

 The Associate of Arts in Administrative Medical Assisting program is designed to prepare students for entry-level employment in cognitive, psychomotor, and affective learning domains in health settings as medical assistants.
 The program focuses on the skills of medical terminology, anatomy and physiology, administrative skills including the processing of medical insurance forms and claims, understanding healthcare laws and ethics, clinical skills including but not limited to ECG, phlebotomy, pharmacology, vital signs, conducting routine lab tests, and followed by a hands-on practicum with online demonstrations and simulations.
 Bryan University delivers this program through dynamic, adaptive, experiential learning that includes personalized instruction and coaching.
 Program offered 100% online in most US states.
-Program not currently available in Connecticut, New Jersey, and Washington.
+Program not currently available in New Jersey and Washington.

 This program prepares students for a deeper understanding of the concepts and theories associated with Medical Assisting.